 What is Medication-Assisted Treatment?

-During a medication-assisted addiction treatment program, various helpful medications, used in conjunction with different psychosocial treatments and various therapies, can provide a holistic approach to treating your substance use disorder(s).
-These specific medications are designed to support your treatment and recovery, not replace your treatment plan and recovery efforts.
+During a medication-assisted addiction treatment program, various helpful medications, used with different psychosocial treatments and various therapies, can provide a holistic approach to treating your substance use disorder(s).
+These medications are designed to support your treatment and recovery, not replace your treatment plan and recovery efforts.
 They are used judiciously and under the supervision of your trained medical team.

 - Opioid use disorder